 While promulgating his doctrines, Paul has put forth so-called divinely inspired “verses” wherein he has provided bizarre, if not profaning, excuses for his decadency into sins.
 In the meantime, he even had good enough reasons to hold God and His divine Laws responsible for his retrogression.
 In fact, we would be highly interested to observe how Paul considered himself to be innocent and pure to know sins!

 Thus, in this paper we would bring forth strange Pauline assertions and establish that Paul’s divinely inspired “verses” are merely his personal opinions, emotions and experiences with Laws because, as contrary to Paul, Laws were quite providential.

-Actually, this paper is actually a part of another paper which would be out soon.
+Actually, this paper is actually a part of another paper that would be out soon.
 However, we felt that the subject topic needs separate attention therefore we planned to press it separately.

 𝐏𝐚𝐮𝐥 𝐡𝐨𝐥𝐝𝐬 𝐆𝐨𝐝’𝐬 𝐒𝐚𝐜𝐫𝐞𝐝 𝐋𝐚𝐰𝐬 𝐑𝐞𝐬𝐩𝐨𝐧𝐬𝐢𝐛𝐥𝐞 𝐟𝐨𝐫 𝐒𝐢𝐧𝐬

 In his ongoing attempts to depreciate Old Testament (OT) Laws, Paul claims that the very purpose God revealed His sacred Lawswere to increase “wrongdoing”:

 “law was introduced in order to increase wrongdoing; but where sin increased, God’s grace increased much more.”
 (Romans 5:20)